 Most mountain bike manufacturers in recent years have all gone in the direction of longer and slacker geometry and paired that with shorter stem lengths.
 The idea is to enhance stability and control especially for descending on rough surfaces.
 Whether you are looking for an XC racing bike or burly downhill mountain bike, the philosophy will be similar.
 XC bikes will have slightly more aggressive geometry to help with climbing and accelerating on technical courses.
 But overall, capability is the name of the game, and being able to handle singletrack and serious mountain trails is the goal of most mountain bike designs.

-What to look for when studying geometry charts
+What to look for when studying bicycle geometry charts?

 Once you have decided which riding style is for you, you need to study geometry charts to find the right match.
 So, what should you look for?